Biranavan-P/ADViz-Your-Digital-Contact-book/README.md

 Added contacts to DB! will be displayed if the script was successful.

+### Enter your API keys
+Please navigate to public/function.js and enter your API keys for Google Maps and X-RapidAPI.

+Google Maps API key: line 16

+X-RapidAPI key: line 525

+You can find more information about the API keys under the section [Dependencies / APIs](#dependencies--apis).

+### Start the NodeJS server
 Now you can start the server from the project folder by entering the following command in the terminal:
 ```
 node myExpressServer.js